NASA-Openscapes/2024-agu-planning/README.md

 This repo is for high-level planning for AGU December 9-13, 2024, in Washington DC

 Below is information workshops, talks, posters, and demos by the NASA Openscapes Mentors and collaborators.
+Expanding a talk or poster item below reveals an AGU link for full author list, abstract, time, and location.

 [Abstracts](https://docs.google.com/document/d/1RbuVA66X4Rl9MQhfYhZJh-RFFTM9uYGxtrox7KDwi8o/edit#heading=h.eonz7sl9ca5m)